huz4f/huz4f/content/Blogs/Tech.md

 ![](/articles/physical.png)

 Let's start with Sleep disturbance?
-- Light from electronic devices at night can hinder circadian rhythm. [more](https://sleepdoctor.com/technology/#:~:text=transition%20to%20sleep.-,Technology%20Can%20Have%20Adverse%20Effects%20on%20Sleep,affect%20attentiveness%20the%20following%20day.)
+- Light from electronic devices has showen to hinder circadian rhythm. [more](https://sleepdoctor.com/technology/#:~:text=transition%20to%20sleep.-,Technology%20Can%20Have%20Adverse%20Effects%20on%20Sleep,affect%20attentiveness%20the%20following%20day.)

 Prolonged sitting in front of screens contributes to a sedentary lifestyle, which increases the risk of:
 - Obesity